it-at-m/startercode-generator-munich/_templates/template_header.md

 <!-- **The Jupyter Notebooks can be opened directly in Google Colab.** 🚀 -->

-Feedback is always very welcome – simply open an issue.
+Feedback is always very welcome – simply open an issue or write to 📧 [data.opengov@muenchen.de](mailto://data.opengov@muenchen.de)

 ⚠️ **Note**: To download individual files from GitHub you need to switch to the file's `RAW` view and then `Right-Click-Save-As`.
 Only so you get the proper file format rather than the HTML that GitHub yields.